just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cryptography-Basics.rst

 .. fillintheblank:: mcsp-6-6-2
     :casei:

+    .. raw:: html

-    Suppose that the following word, EAIWSQI, was encrypted with a Caesar cipher and when you do a frequency analysis you learn that the most frequent letter was 'i'.
+    	<p>Suppose that the following word, <b>EAIWSQI</b>, was encrypted with a Caesar cipher and when you do a frequency analysis you learn that the most frequent letter was 'i'.
 What is the secret word?
 Type your answer into the Textbox.
-(Make sure there are no extra spaces in your answer.)  |blank|
+(Make sure there are no extra spaces in your answer.)</p>

     - :awesome: That's right!
 The secret word is <i><b>awesome</i></b>.
 Given the information that the most frequent letter was the letter 'i', you would figure that the shift used in this case was 4.
 That means that 'a' is encrypted as 'e' and 'w' is encrypted as 'a', and 'e' is encrypted as 'i', and so on.
 Proceeding in this way you can break the cipher.
       :x: